Infrequently Noted

 First, to do best by users, the cache will likely be skewed away from the tools of engaged developers building new projects on the latest framework because the latest versions of libraries will lack the deployed base to qualify for inclusion.
 Expect legacy versions of jQuery and Prototype to find a much established place in the cache than anything popular in "State Of" surveys.

-Plus, they're also copyrighted and unlikely to be open-source, creating new headaches.
+Also, they're copyrighted and unlikely to be open-source, creating legal headaches that no amount of wishing can dispell.

 Browsers build platform features through web standards, not because it's hard to agree on technical details (although it is), but because vendors need the legal protections that liberally licensed standards provide.[4]
 These protections are the only things standing between hordes of lawyers and the wallets of folks who build on the web platform.
 Even OSS isn't enough to guarantee the sorts of patent license and pooling that Standards Development Organisations (SDOs) like the W3C and IETF provide.